RodTol/BC-pipelines/docs/Configuration.md

 - **Properties**
   - `index_host`: an integer number that selects what node from `nodes_list` will host the BCManager;
   - `nodes_queue`: list composed by the Slurm partition for each of the nodes;
-  - `nodes_list`: the list of nodes that will perform the basecalling;
+  - `nodes_list`: the list of nodes that will perform the basecalling.
+If no nodes are specified, let slurm decide what node to pick;
   - `nodes_ip`: list of the ip of the selected nodes (usually on network 2);
   - `nodes_cpus`: list with the value of how many cores will be allocated to each node;
   - `nodes_gpus`: list of how many GPUs will be allocated by each node.
 If a node does not require this parameter, it needs to be setup to "None"